vukics/cppqed/doc/quantumoperator.rst

 .. note::

-  A serious limitation of :class:`~quantumoperator::Tridiagonal` is that the composition of two such operators does not in general yield one of the same form.
+  A serious limitation of :class:`~quantumoperator::Tridiagonal` is that the composition of two such operators does not in general yield an operator of the same form.
 This is one of the reasons why we are planning to deprecate :class:`~quantumoperator::Tridiagonal` in favour of a much more general form

   .. math::